Skip to content

 Errors

-When validating a scope or trying to process a scope or rule that has an incorrect format we return or throw errors.
+When validating a permission or trying to process a permission or action that has an incorrect format we return or throw errors.
 To keep consistency across languages we define an error format in the specification and include error messages as part of the validation test suite.

 Parsing the errors should not be required, this format is aimed at being helpful to log for internal debugging, but are probably not useful for your end users.

-In cases where you are taking user input and saving a scope, you should use validate_scope function to check if the provided value is properly formatted.
-You may also need to do extra processing to make sure the values defined in the scope logically make sense in your system as a whole.
+In cases where you are taking user input and saving a permission, you should use the validate_permission function to check if the provided value is properly formatted.
+You may also need to do extra processing to make sure the values defined in the permission logically make sense in your system as a whole.

-Formats: When getting an error when trying to process the error mentions whether the invalid data came from the actor rules or action scopes.
+Formats: When getting an error processing it will mention whether the invalid data came from a action or permission.

 scopie-<code>

-When using the validation function we omit the scope or actor as they are not given.
+When using the validation function we omit the permission or action as they are not given.

 scopie-<code> <short message>

 Errors here are not in any particular order, but just as they are discovered or valiations written.
-Message formats are provided that will match the output which implementations will use for error values.
-In a lot of cases this will just reiterate the summary of the error but in some it will include variables from the respective scope or actor.
+In a lot of cases this will just reiterate the summary of the error but in some it will include variables from the respective permission or action.

 100